Jasdero/JasderoPassePlatBundle/README.md

 ```

 If you don't need Google Drive, then you're ready to start.
-Go to `admin/dashboard` and start with creating some statuses and catalog entries.
+Go to the last section.

 #### Google Drive
 [Reference](https://developers.google.com/api-client-library/php/auth/web-app)